 Forschungsprojekte - Dien Pham

-Measuring individual risk attitude and the role of risk attitudes in rural households' socioeconomic welfare in Vietnam
+Measuring individual risk attitude and the role of risk attitude in household socioeconomic welfare in rural Vietnam

 The attitude towards risks plays a crucial role in human decision-making.
 It has important implications for economic decisions and long-term consequences in welfare.
 There is a concern, that the poor people in developing might be too risk-averse.
 Therefore, they tend to avoid risky investment opportunities and are reluctant to adopt new technologies or to trade in a new market.
 This can be attributed to the fact that the poor individuals can hardly afford to take risks in the adverse states of the world.
 However, current literature endeavours to find a consensus on an effective risk attitude measure which powerfully explains real world risk behaviours and decision-making.